Pacific County, Washington: Politics

 Pacific County, along with neighboring Grays Harbor County, were among the most consistently Democratic counties in the nation.
-In 2016 and 2020 however, the county, like Grays Harbor County, broke its long streak of backing the Democratic candidate for president, voting for the Republican candidate.
+In 2016, however, the county, like Grays Harbor County, broke its long streak of backing the Democratic candidate for president, voting for the Republican candidate, Donald Trump.
+The county backed Trump again in 2020, voting for a losing Republican for the first time since 1916.
+It backed Trump again in 2024, with him winning it by a margin of 1.30%, a slight increase from his margin of 1.13% in 2020.